EvSecDev/SCMP/README.md

   - Ad-hoc override host exclusion from deployments (use `--ignore-deployment-state`)
   - Run a linear series of commands prior to any deployment actions (part of JSON file metadata header)
   - Run a linear series of commands to enable/reload/start services associated with files (part of JSON file metadata header)
+    - Option to temporarily disable globally for a deployment
   - Run a linear series of commands to install services associated with files (part of JSON file metadata header)
   - Easy retry of deployment failures with a single argument
   - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered